Welcome To Erdvark

 The trade name, Erdvark, existed for the last 68 years.
 The Marais family noticed that in areas where the Anteater (Erdvark) burrow their holes, the grain grew much better and the Marais family developed a plough that worked deeper than existing ploughs.
 The project was successful and that lead to the start-up of the factory in Moorreesburg.
 Around 1990, the factory was sold to the Rossouw brothers and was moved to Trawal with its personnel.

 In the beginning, the factory concentrated on mouldboard ploughs but through the years the series was enlarged.
 Mostly disc ploughs, graders and other agricultural implements are 100% manufactured, developed and tested at the factory and then distributed through South Africa.
 Erdvark also exported its implements to Namibia, Angola, Swaziland, Zambia, Zimbabwe, Botswana, DRC, Chad, Mozambique, Kenya, Tanzania and Ghana.
-We also manage to send two implements to Kuwait.
+We also manage to send two implements to Kuwait and a TBP5000 Leveling grader to Australia.

 Every year the implements are exhibited at Nampo in Bothaville where the clients have a chance to see the implements.
 Erdvark believes in minimum maintenance which is suitable for the African conditions.
 The implement has been developed so that it is reliable in African conditions, maintenance can be done easily on the farm with affordable parts that are manufactured in South Africa.
 Over the years Erdvark has established good relations with a dealer network throughout South Africa and neighbouring states that can serve the client.